roytang/blog/content/post/2024/11/weeknotes-11-17/index.md

     - Single player: Finished playing **Legend of Zelda: Echoes of Wisdom** this week!
 Also been playing some single-player **Eternal Card Game**, mostly just achievement hunting.
     - Online: Still doing regular grinding in **Magic Arena** and **Marvel Snap**, a bit of **Street Fighter VI**.

 - **Reading**: Still a lot of comics!
+(At least I finished X-Factor v1 already!)

 - **Watching**: Still just a lot of TV to keep up with: **Abbott Elementary**, **Star Trek: Lower Decks**, **Dandadan**, **Dragonball Daima**, **Ranma 1/2**, **Superman & Lois**, lots of **Boston Legal**.

 ### Walking and Health

-From Nov 10 (Sunday) to Nov 16 (Saturday), Google Fit says I only walked 60,101 steps.
-A bit better than last week!
+From Nov 10 (Sunday) to Nov 16 (Saturday), Google Fit says I walked 70,487 steps.
+Nice, managed to hit the target right before my trip!
+I am hoping I can get a whole bunch of steps in and even exceed the target during the trip!

 ### Some Links of Interest